humphs078/pands-problem-sheet/README.md

 **Reflection** - The challenge was running the script from the command line with the desired text file being read in as a command line argument.
 This was solved by using sys library and using the sys.argv[1] in a global variable.
 The use of global variables in functions is not encouraged however is justified in this use case.
 Try and except blocks were used for exception handling.
-Should the user omit the filename as an argument from the command line the error is caught and the is directed to enter a filename.
-If the user attempts to execute the script and pass a filename that is not valid or not located in the same directory as the script the error is caught and the user is presented with guidance on how to execute the script properly.
+Should the user omit the filename as an argument from the command line, the error is caught and the user is directed to enter a filename.
+If the user attempts to execute the script and pass a filename that is not valid or not located in the same directory as the script, the error is caught and the user is presented with guidance on how to execute the script properly.

 #### References